Mesnero/ros2-api/README.md

 `ros2  launch  core  server_launch.py`

 ## Configuration
 The project uses a YAML configuration file to specify various parameters.
-The default configuration file is located at  [api_config.yaml](https://github.com/Mesnero/ros2-api/blob/main/core/config/api_config.yaml).
+One example configuration file is located at  [api_config.yaml](https://github.com/Mesnero/ros2-api/blob/main/core/config/api_config.yaml).
 ### File Structure
 The configuration file is structured under a single top-level key: `ros2_api`.
 Under this key, you define the parameters and settings used by the API.
 Here’s an annotated breakdown of each section:
 #### `states_topic`: